Spring 2023 Application for Academic Student Employees (Teaching Assistants, Readers & Tutors) is now available!

 To be eligible for employment as an ASE, you must be available to work and physically present on campus from the first day of the quarter through the eGrades submission deadline.
-Fall 2022 ASEs are expected to be physically present on campus from September 19th - December 13th, 2022.

 The NanoEngineering department employs Academic Student Employees (ASE) (Teaching Assistants [TAs], Readers, and Tutors) during each quarter of the academic year.
 These positions are allocated based on course enrollment, and positions are filled on a quarterly basis through an application and selection process.
 NanoEngineering and Chemical Engineering Graduate and Undergraduate Students will be notified via email when applications are open.

 Positions are very competitive and not all applicants will be offered a position.
 Only the NE Student Affairs Office can extend an official offer of employment.